pxkundu/awdx/INTELLECTUAL_PROPERTY.md

 - **Created**: 2024
 - **License**: MIT License (see [LICENSE](LICENSE))

+**Independence Notice**: AWDX is developed independently by Partha Sarathi Kundu and is not affiliated with, endorsed by, or sponsored by any organization, university, or company.

 ## Trademark Information

 The following are trademarks of Partha Sarathi Kundu: